CalebKierum/Wave/README.md

 ## Wave

 [Check out the amazing work of jtrivedi](https://github.com/jtrivedi/Wave)!
-This is just a fork with a few changes I wanted to make since contributions are closed.
+This is just a fork with a few changes I wanted to make since contributions to the original are closed.

 ## Fixes